-After a strong reception at Visions du Reél, Varese-born director Michele Penetta will screen “Il Mio Corpo,” his second feature, in Paris on Sept.
-25. The Swiss-Italian production continues an exploration of the Sicilian terrain that first started with the short film “A Iucata” and continued with Penetta’s debut feature “Fishing Bodies.”
+After a strong reception at Visions du Reél and selected for the lineup of Cannes sidebar ACID, Italian director Michele Pennetta’s second feature “Il Mio Corpo” screens as part of IDFA’s Best of Fests section this week.
+The Swiss-Italian production continues an exploration of the Sicilian terrain that first started with the short film “A Iucata” and continued with Pennetta’s debut feature “Fishing Bodies.”

-Variety talked with Michele Penetta about his latest feature, participating at ACID Cannes.
+Variety talked with Michele Pennetta about his latest feature.

 Sicily is clearly another character in the film and in a way it has been for your last three films.
 What about the island stands out to you?